Lapwing at Titchwell

 My name is Sue Bryan

-In 2010 I travelled the world for the whole year with my partner Paul seeing 1700 species in, Chile, Argentina, Uruguay, South Africa, Namibia, Hong Kong, Vietnam, Cambodia, Thailand, Malaysia, Australia, New Zealand and the USA in pursuit of birds.
+In 2010 I took early retirement from teaching and travelled the world for the whole year with my partner Paul seeing 1700 species in, Chile, Argentina, Uruguay, South Africa, Namibia, Hong Kong, Vietnam, Cambodia, Thailand, Malaysia, Australia, New Zealand and the USA in pursuit of birds.

-By profession I am a teacher and in the past have run a birdwatching club for the children.
-They reminded me that a Robin in Norfolk can be just as fascinating and endearing as a Zig-zag Heron in the Ecuadorian Rain Forest (my thousandth year tick in 1997).
 I am currently working part-time at Titchwell RSPB but have also worked for Norfolk Wildlife Trust as an Education Ranger taking groups around the reserves on guided walks.
 I have spent many pleasurable hours watching birds in their various activities as well as helping beginners with their identification skills.
+The postings on this site are my own and don't necessarily represent RSPB's positions, strategies or opinions.

-I have taken part in many bird surveys and have spent many happy hours helping with the recent Norfolk Bird Atlas Survey work.
+I have taken part in many bird surveys and have spent many happy hours helping with the recent Norfolk Bird Atlas Survey work as I am an enthusiastic Norfolk birder.

 I am willing to act as a bird guide at any time or give slide/talks in Norfolk for a reasonable rate.
 My E-mail addresses are Sue@klmatrix.co.uk (home address)